manuelbcr/parallel_systems/assignment_02/assignment_2.md

 ### Tasks

 #### 1) A sequential implementation of a 1-D heat stencil is available in [heat_stencil_1D_seq.c](heat_stencil_1D/heat_stencil_1D_seq.c).
 Read the code and make sure you understand what happens.
 See the Wikipedia article on [Stencil Codes](https://en.wikipedia.org/wiki/Stencil_code) for more information.
+The sequential code is working in the following manner:

+In the first step the model is initialized by setting the number of cells N and the number of iterations (timesteps) T. There is in addition a vector A that holds all the current cell temperatures and is initialized by 0°C = 273K.

+Then a heatsource is added with 60°C (333K) at position N/4 which means at the left quarter of our space.

+Now, when the system is initialized the iterations can start.
+For each timestep for each cell the new temperature is calculated by adding 10% of the difference to its left and its right neighbour.
+The values are temporarily stored in a second array B. After finishing all the temperature updates the new vector B replaces the values of A.

+This is repeated as long as the timesteps limit T is not reached.

 #### 2) Consider a parallelization strategy using MPI.
 Which communication pattern(s) would you choose and why?
 Are there additional changes required in the code beyond calling MPI functions?
 If so, elaborate!